Beartooth Pass Debris Flows

 The Beartooth Highway is located south of Red Lodge, Montana and connects the City of Red Lodge to Cooke City, Wyoming.
 The highway is an important tourist route connecting eastern Montana to the northeastern entrance to Yellowstone National Park.
 The highway climbs a northwest-facing mountain range via several switchbacks to reach a broad plateau pass near elevation 11,000 feet.

-Early spring rains on an abnormally deep snow pack resulted in extremely high volumes of surface water runoff in mid-May 2005.
+Early spring rains on an abnormally deep snow pack resulted in extremely high volumes of surface water runoff.
 The runoff overwhelmed the drainage system and excess water sheet-flowed across the roadway and down the mountain in two natural drainages.

 The water flow initiated debris flows that caused major damage at 13 locations along the highway.
 Damage generally consisted of large deposits of debris flow material on and upslope of the roadway and severe erosion and undermining down slope of the road.
 In many cases, debris flow chutes were scoured down to bedrock leaving a deep channel for the roadway to span.